Periodisation: Myth and Reality

 Athletic Shape Maintenance

 Many researchers studied the problem of the maintenance of athletic shape starting from the early 1930s.
 Different authors have various recommendations.
-Some authors advocate that it is necessary to increase the duration of the preparatory period between 2 to 6-7 months, because stability of adaptational changes depends upon both usage of a concrete combination of training loads and the length of their effects.
+Some authors advocate that it is necessary to increase the duration of the preparatory period between 2 to 6-7 months because the stability of adaptational changes depends upon both usages of a concrete combination of training loads and the length of their effects.

-Former Soviet specialists designed so-called 'Principle of Pendulum' (PP), Figure 5, for the distribution of training loads during the final (pre-competitive) stage of preparation for the main competitions (Arosiev D. A.).
+Former Soviet specialists designed the so-called 'Principle of Pendulum' (PP), Figure 5, for the distribution of training loads during the final (pre-competitive) stage of preparation for the main competitions (Arosiev D. A.).
 The Principle of Pendulum suggests the systematic alteration of two types of training microcycles - model-competitive and contrasting.
-The main aim of model-competitive microcycles is direct preparation for a main competition; and the aim of contrasting microcycles is compensation and super-compensation after competition.
-More specific exercises are used in the first type of microcycle; and less specialized and less intensive exercises in latter type of microcycles.
-In addition to model-competitive and contrasting microcycles there are so-called intermediate - developmental and maintenance microcycles.
+The main aim of model-competitive microcycles is direct preparation for the main competition, and the aim of contrasting microcycles is compensation and super-compensation after the competition.
+More specific exercises are used in the first type of microcycle; and less specialized and less intensive exercises in the latter type of microcycles.
+In addition to model-competitive and contrasting microcycles, there are so-called intermediate - developmental and maintenance microcycles.
 Thus, alteration of training means helps to maintain the athlete's athletic shape.
 In this regard, five different models of training have been studied at the retention phase of athletic shape (Bondarchuk A. P., 1991):

-Changes made to the training combination applied before the second acquisition of athletic shape helps to maintain the present level of athletic shape between 1 to 3 months; then the athlete loses the state of athletic shape.
-The duration of athletic shape retention in most cases do not exceed 2 months.
+Changes made to the training combination applied before the second acquisition of athletic shape helps to maintain the present level of athletic shape between 1 to 3 months.
+The athlete loses the state of athletic shape.
+The duration of athletic shape retention in most cases, do not exceed two months.
 Only in a few cases this period is either slightly shorter (1 month) or slightly longer (3 months).
 With the end of this period, the athlete has to change his training means, if there is an aim of further maintenance of athletic shape.
-Optimal duration of athletic shape retention for all athletes is 4 weeks.
-In one study, done by Bondarchuk, one of the experimental groups has been changing the combination of training means every 3 to 4 weeks.
-In this experiment, athletes could be in a state of athletic shape for as long as 5 months.
+The optimal duration of athletic shape retention for all athletes is four weeks.
+IIn one study done by Bondarchuk, one of the experimental groups changed the combination of training means every 3 to 4 weeks.
+In this experiment, athletes could be in a state of athletic shape for as long as five months.

-Athletes' individual characteristics in a process of athletic shape retention differ not only by duration of period of retention, but by direction of the fluctuations of sporting performance.
+Athletes' characteristics in the process of athletic shape retention differ not only by the duration of the period of retention but by the direction of the fluctuations of sporting performance.
 Thus, in the first two weeks, one group of athletes improved their results after changes in a combination of training loads.
-In the next two weeks the tempo of improvement slightly decreased compared to the first two weeks (but results were still in the 3% zone of retention).
-In a second group of athletes the opposite trend of the results were observed: in the first two weeks results were slightly lower; and in the following weeks improvement by several percent were observed.
-It seems reasonable to assume that there might be some other reactions of the athlete's body systems to changes in combinations of training loads (i.e. certain dynamics of sporting results).
+In the next two weeks, the tempo of improvement slightly decreased compared to the first two weeks (but the results were still in the 3% zone of retention).
+In the second group of athletes, the opposite trend of the results was observed: in the first two weeks ,results were slightly lower, and in the following week's improvement by several per cent were observed.
+It seems reasonable to assume that there might be other reactions of the athlete's body systems to changes in combinations of training loads (i.e. specific dynamics of sporting results).

 Athletic shape maintenance becomes possible because of adaptational changes in the corresponding system of the body.
-It seems likely that the body, after a given time interval, receives new stimuli for further functioning in accordance with new external conditions.
-Active rest becomes very important for the recovery processes.
+It seems likely that the body receives new stimuli for further functioning following new external conditions after a given time interval.
+Active rest becomes very important for the recovery process.
 Thus, active rest assists in athletic shape maintenance.

 Temporary Loss of Athletic Shape

 As mentioned previously, there are three phases of athletic shape development: acquisition, retention and temporary loss.
-The loss of athletic shape can be either of long term or of short term duration.
-The long term loss of athletic shape is observed in two cases:
+The loss of athletic shape can be either of long-term or short-term duration.
+The long-term loss of athletic shape is observed in two cases:

-The loss of athletic shape in most cases is experienced by athletes after the transition period.
+Athletes experience the loss of athletic shape in most cases after the transition period.
 At this time, results usually decrease by 5 to 10% (sometimes even more) compared to previous annual cycle results.

-The short term loss of athletic shape can be observed in the second period of athletic shape development.
+The short-term loss of athletic shape can be observed in the second period of athletic shape development.
 The duration of the loss varies from 2 to 8 weeks.
-The short term reduction of performance levels during periods of athletic shape development after active or passive rest cannot be considered as a loss of athletic shape.
-This phenomenon is a part of the process of athletic shape development (adaptation processes to training loads is a basis of athletic shape development).
+The short-term reduction of performance levels during periods of athletic shape development after active or passive rest cannot be considered a loss of athletic shape.
+This phenomenon is a part of athletic shape development (adaptation processes to training loads is a basis of athletic shape development).

 Duration of Periods of Athletic Shape Development

-As previously stated, the time needed for certain athletes to obtain a state of athletic shape varies from one individual to another.
-From one perspective, it depends upon the functionality of individual characteristics of the athlete's body systems; and, from the other side, it depends on incoming training effects and other factors.
-It should be pointed out that the duration of acquisition of athletic shape depends on an athlete's age.
-Thus, at the age of 20 to 30 years this period is normally 2 to 8 months.
+As previously stated, the time needed for athletes to obtain a state of athletic shape varies from one individual to another.
+From one perspective, it depends upon the functionality of the athlete's body systems, and, from the other side, it depends on incoming training effects and other factors.
+It should be pointed out that the duration of the acquisition of athletic shape depends on an athlete's age.
+Thus, at the age of 20 to 30 years, this period usually is 2 to 8 months.
 When an athlete becomes older (older than 30) period of athletic shape acquisition extends.
-The longer duration of acquisition of athletic shape happens because mechanisms of body systems' functioning change.
-This concerns not only CNS, but other systems as well (i.e. yielding of conditioned reflexes, chemical structure of the brain, etc.).
+The longer duration of acquisition of athletic shape happens because of mechanisms of body systems' functioning change.
+This concerns not only CNS but also other systems (i.e. yielding of conditioned reflexes, the chemical structure of the brain, etc.).

-The duration of athletic shape development is increased with frequent alteration of training means, if a period of athletic shape acquisition starts after either active or passive rest.
+The duration of athletic shape development is increased with frequent alteration of training means if a period of athletic shape acquisition starts after active or passive rest.
 In some cases, periods of athletic shape acquisition might be longer when athletes use high volume training loads.
-These periods increase too when there are interruptions between training lessons, and micro and mesocycles of training (i.e. athlete's bad health condition).
-The time duration of preliminary general training (without usage of competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
+TThese periods also increase when there are interruptions between training lessons and micro and mesocycles of training (i.e., athletes' bad health condition).
+The time duration of preliminary general training (without using competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
 The same is correct in the case of simple and complex coordination exercises.

-Phases of Athletic Shape Development With Reference to Training Periods
+Phases of Athletic Shape Development concerning Training Periods

-The basic natural requirement for the periodisation of training process is the phase character or athletic shape development.
-Acquiring, stabilization and temporary loss of athletic shape is a result of strictly defined training effects.
-The character of these effects regularly changes depending on phase of athletic shape development.
+The natural requirement for the periodisation of the training process is the phase character or athletic shape development.
+Acquiring stabilization, and temporary loss of athletic shape is a result of strictly defined training effects.
+The character of these effects regularly changes depending on the phase of athletic shape development.
 There are three periods, which alternate in training:

-It seems reasonable to assume that these periods are actually consecutive stages of controlling and managing the development of athletic shape (Matveev L. P. 1997).
+It seems reasonable to assume that these periods are consecutive stages of controlling and managing the development of athletic shape (Matveev L. P. 1997).
 Objective possibilities allow manipulating the phases of its development, appropriately shortening or lengthening them.
-Naturally, any coach or athlete cannot limitlessly lengthen or shorten these phases, because, in general, their durations are determined by internal regularities of organism's development and depend on a number of specific conditions (athlete's basic preparedness level; his individual abilities; specifics of sports; competition calendar etc.).
-The preparatory period, for example, cannot be shorter than it is necessary in given conditions for athletic shape acquirement.
+Naturally, any coach or athlete cannot limitlessly lengthen or shorten these phases, because, in general, their durations are determined by internal regularities of organism's development and depend on several specific conditions (athlete's basic preparedness level; his abilities; specifics of sports; competition calendar etc.).
+The preparatory period, for example, cannot be shorter than it is necessary for given conditions for athletic shape acquirement.
 The competitive period must not be longer than what is allowed by the possibility of maintaining athletic shape.
-The length of transition period depends, first of all, upon total volume of preceding loads and a time necessary for the body's full rehabilitation.
+The length of the transition period depends, first of all, upon the total volume of preceding loads and the time necessary for the body's full rehabilitation.

-The total duration of a big training cycle is often near to one year period.
-It is widely accepted that this time (one year) in many cases is quite enough for the development of athletic shape.
-However, in a number of sports (mainly in power or speed-strength dominated sports) the athletic shape can be renewed in the annual as well as in the semiannual cycles.
-Cycles, longer than annual, might be, in some cases, expedient, but needs more investigation.
+The total duration of an extensive training cycle is often near to one year.
+It is widely accepted that this time (one year) in many cases is enough to develop athletic shape.
+However, in many sports (mainly in power or speed-strength dominated sports), the athletic shape can be renewed in the annual and semi-annual cycles.
+Cycles, longer than annual, might be, in some cases, expedient but needs more investigation.

 To summarize, the following periods of such cycles can be pointed out:

 Rational duration of periods can be chosen within these limits in various sports and for the athletes with different qualities.
-The difference in the duration of the period depends upon the differences in the athletes' basic preparedness, as well as in training loads and in the peculiarities of the chosen sport or event.
+The difference in the duration of the period depends upon the differences in the athletes' basic preparedness and training loads and the peculiarities of the chosen sport or event.